ballerina-attic/loadbalancing-failover/README.md

 # Failover and Load Balancing
-Load Balancing is efficiently distributing incoming network traffic across a group of backend servers and failover refers to a procedure by which a system automatically transfers control to a duplicate system when it detects a fault or failure.
+Load Balancing is efficiently distributing incoming network traffic across a group of backend servers.
+Failover refers to a procedure by which a system automatically transfers control to a duplicate system when it detects a fault or failure.
 The combination of load balancing and failover techniques will create highly available systems with efficiently distributing the workload among available resources.
 Ballerina language supports load balancing and failover out-of-the-box.

 > This guide walks you through the process of adding load balancing and failover for Ballerina programmes.